rinne/node-optist/README.md

 This is a command line option parser that tries not to outsmart the user, but still tries to get the job done.

-This is still work in progress but already usable.

 Example
 =======